nk-the-crazy/bmt/README.md

 (that facilitate integration and communication between different systems).
 Wide range of plugins support

+   Recently, I did research on alternatives and enhancements for microservice communication.
+And has concluded that infrastructure can be enhanced by leveraging **Service-Mesh** patterns.
+They can be used as a complementary to an existing components (Spring Cloud).
+Service-mesh platforms  **Istio**, **"Linkerd"** seem to be better option that best integrate with Spring Environment.

 ### 4. API Security
 REST-API endpoints are secured by API-Gateway.
 API-Gateway intercepts (gateway filter) all HTTP requests and based on Authorization header forwards requests either to Identity or other microservices.
 Identity-Service authorizes requests and generates access tokens.